- Last Updated: 13 June 2020 13 June 2020

 Hönisch and her co-investigators did not have air bubbles that were older than 800,000 years.
 The relied on less direct, geological evidence, to enhance and extend the resolution of knowledge about oceanic and atmospheric CO2 levels by more than a milllion years into 'deep time.'

 As for climate states between 2.6 and 5.3 million years ago, during the Pliocene Epoch, atmospheric CO2 levels appear comparable to today, and models suggest that global temperatures were 3°C to 4°C warmer than pre-industrial climates (Yhang et al., 2014).
+In 2020, a study centred on CO2 in vascular plants from terrestrial sediments found that CO2 has remained below present-day levels for at least the past 7 million years, and potentially for the past 23 million years (Cui et al., 2020).

 Scientists have studied the history of this planet since its formation 4.54 billion years ago.
 Evidence suggests that it has likely been millions of years since atmospheric CO2 and global temperatures were higher than they are today (Hönisch et al., 2009; Yhang et al., 2013; Zhang et al, 2014).
 As we learn about the past, the facts of warmer climates so long ago has less immediate relevance for our species that emerged just 200,000 years ago.
 It has less relevance for the stable conditions in which civilization developed over the past 12,000 years.